Container vegetable garden ideas to help you grow a huge beautiful vegetable garden on your back porch.

 How to grow a garden in the city.

-All you need to grow just about any veggie or fruit plant is a container that is big enough for the plant you are intending to grow.
+All you really need to grow just about any veggie or fruit plant is a container that is big enough for the plant above and the roots below that you are intending to grow.
 This is where things can get a bit muddled.
-Read below for more specific information but know that variety plays a large roll in the size of the container you need especially with tomatoes and peppers.
+Read below for more specific information on what you need for two of the most popular garden plants, but know that variety plays a large roll in the size of the container you need especially with tomatoes and peppers.

 What are some Container Vegetable Garden Ideas?